k8s-docs/fluentd-docs/content/docs/guides/cep-norikra.md

 ---
-title: ""
+title: "Fluentd 和 Norikra: 复杂事件处理"
 linkTitle: ""
 weight: 1
 ---

-# Fluentd and Norikra: Complex Event Processing

 This article explains how to use [Fluentd](https://www.fluentd.org/) and [Norikra](https://norikra.github.io) to create a SQL-based realtime